 Place a caddy for pencils, crayons, scissors, and glue on top, with other materials you will use daily.
 I put whiteboards, interactive and writing notebooks, and math manipulatives in the drawers.
 Each cart can be placed next to a group of student desks so they could access them easily throughout the day, and save valuable time passing out materials.

 Use these 4 Drawer Storage Carts to store the materials students will use every day.
-If this option doesn’t work for you, another options is milk crates.
+If this option doesn’t work for you, another option is milk crates.
 Simply stack 2 or 3 of them zip tied together for storage.

 8. Label Everything!